 Rabbi Lerner was a strong, dynamic and creative leader who regularly bucked significant opposition to achieve progressive Jewish goals and attracted many people to Judaism.

 “When I entered the rabbinate, it was to make more Jews, although I didn’t realize then that it would be from scratch,” he told the Jewish Standard, a newspaper in Teaneck, N.J., in 2015.

 Rabbi Lerner grew up in the Grand Concourse neighborhood of the Bronx, a child of immigrants who came from Ukraine after WWI; he graduated from Bronx Science.
-A history major at the College, he was editorials editor at Spectator and graduated Phi Beta Kappa.
+A history major at the College, he was editorials editor at Spectator in his senior year and graduated Phi Beta Kappa; he also was a member of the Senior Society of Sachems.
 He studied ancient history at the University of Iowa, where he met renowned rabbi Abraham Joshua Heschel, who saw Lerner’s devotion to Judaism and urged him to apply to The Rabbinical School at the Jewish Theological Seminary (JTS).

 Ordained in 1967, Rabbi Lerner increased the Hebrew school hours at Temple Israel of Riverhead, N.Y., and brought the synagogue into the United Synagogue of Conservative Judaism.
 He served at Town & Village Synagogue in Manhattan for eight years, speaking out about the Vietnam War and Watergate and leading one of the first synagogue-based draft counseling services in the United States.